daveey/aegis/docs/OPERATOR_GUIDE.md

 A: Aegis logs the error, posts to Asana, and continues with next tasks.

 **Q: How do I upgrade Aegis?**
-A: Run `git pull && pip install -U -e . && alembic upgrade head`
+A: Run `git pull && uv pip install -U -e . && alembic upgrade head`

 **Q: Can I use Aegis with other LLMs?**
 A: Currently only Claude is supported.
 Other LLMs may be added in future.